seesharper/ILVerifier/README.md

 ## Summary

 Once more, this library is just standing on the shoulders of two other giants.
-It would not have been possible without [Lokad.ILPack](https://github.com/Lokad/ILPack) for saving assemblies to disc or without [ILVerify](https://github.com/dotnet/runtime/blob/main/src/coreclr/tools/ILVerify/README.md) for actually verifying assemblies.
+It would not have been possible without [Lokad.ILPack](https://github.com/Lokad/ILPack) for saving assemblies to disk or without [ILVerify](https://github.com/dotnet/runtime/blob/main/src/coreclr/tools/ILVerify/README.md) for actually verifying assemblies.
+It would simply be impossible for someone to create a library like this from scratch.
 Then again, I hope that this library can make it a little easier to get started with IL verification for .Net developers and that the example of abstracting the building of dynamic methods into `IMethodSkeleton` made some sense.